tokuhirom/Furl/README.md

 - [IO::Socket::SSL](https://metacpan.org/pod/IO::Socket::SSL) preloading

-    Furl interprets the `timoeut` argument as the maximum time the module is permitted to spend before returning an error.
+    Furl interprets the `timeout` argument as the maximum time the module is permitted to spend before returning an error.

     The module also lazy-loads [IO::Socket::SSL](https://metacpan.org/pod/IO::Socket::SSL) when an HTTPS request is being issued for the first time.
 Loading the module usually takes ~0.1 seconds.